 How To Lift Weights Properly

 Understanding Weight Lifting Basics

 Understanding and mastering the eight foundational movements for weight lifting is the best place to start.
 If you are new to lifting, you can create a program with these eight movements.
-It’s also a good idea to work with a trainer to master these movements, as these movements will be the foundation for strength training for the rest of your life.
+It’s also a good idea to work with a personal trainer to master these movements, as these movements will be the foundation for strength training for the rest of your life.
 Mastery of these movements means big mobility gains and keeping yourself safe from injury.

+How To Lift Weights Properly